ckcr4lyf/hkelectric/devlog/README.md

 ```

 Now we can use this guy with more standard crypto libraries! _Note: We could've used the DER format just as easily, the PEM is just a bit nicer to copy paste around since its ASCII._

+### Authenticating

+Now that we have the RSA public key, we can prepare the plaintext payload, encrypt it and prepare a JWE, and submit it to HKElectric

+On doing so, we get two cookies in the response (i.e. `Set-Cookie` header).
+These are what we need to authenticate subsequent API calls.

+You'd think if they went to the trouble of using JWE on all requests, at least they could use something like JWT for the auth on subsequent requests, but no. But I digress.